Girls Youth Volleyball Rules and Regulations 2018

 Each player will be allowed a maximum of 5 serves per turn.
 The serving team will retain the serve, just rotate position.
 If a ball fails to make it over, the player has completed their turn.
 Encourage under-handed serving and progress to over-handed serving if the child is comfortable.
 Each player will have a maximum of 2 tosses on their serve.
 If the player does not attempt her serve with the first toss, she must wait for the referee to signal before her second attempt.
 After 2 tosses, if the ball was not successfully served a side-out will occur.
 If the ball hits the net but goes over, it will count as a good serve and should be played.

-The service line will be approximately 20 feet from the net for 4th and 5th grade players, and approximately 25 feet from the net for 6th grade players.
+The service line will in regulation volleyball is 20 feet from the net for 4th and 5th grade players, and approximately 25 feet from the net for 6th grade players.
 The top of the net will be 7 feet high.
-We will be flexible on calling foot faults especially for the younger players.
 The purpose is to encourage game play, not focusing on serving.
+Girls will be allowed to move forward in front of the service line for purpose of game play.

 3 hits (pass, set, hit) are encouraged before sending the ball back to the opponent’s side of the net.